-With regards to seasoning them I did some research and there are people who advocate this and others that say that you should not.
-My advice is read the label to see what the manufactures have to say about this as there are also a lot of stories out there of people ruining their stones because they have done something silly.
+With regards to seasoning them, I did some research and there are people who advocate this and others that say that you should not.
+My advice is to read the label to see what the manufacturers have to say about this as there are also a lot of stories out there of people ruining their stones because they have done something silly.

 Whatever you decide to do with yours, enjoy….
 There is nothing better than a perfectly cooked homemade pizza!